data-govt-nz/ckanext-dia/README.md

 - `diadcatjsonharvester` -- Overrides for the DCAT JSON harvester, needs to be enabled instead of `dcat_json_harvester`
 - `dianohomepage` -- Redirect the CKAN homepage to `/dataset`
 - `diacommands` -- Provides cli commands (only needed on ckan >= 2.9)
+- `diauriminting` -- Provides a new data model, listing view and creation form to mint URIs for entities in linked datasets.
+Only supported in CKAN 2.9+ (No pylons/paster support)

 ## Commands

+### Cleanup datastore
 This extension currently provides a cli command to clean up the datastore database.
 Resources are not deleted when re-harvesting.
 This command deletes the old resources that are no longer referenced.